sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - A clear START PROMPT marker
 - AI-facing instructions telling the chat agent exactly what to do first
 - A starter welcome message the AI should present to the player
+- A mandatory reference image step requiring image generation when available
 - The full playable fixed mystery prompt
 - Locked case facts needed to run the game
 - A clear END PROMPT marker